 - First of all, Mix the flours and roast lightly in a pan or a griddle or a kadhai.

-- Add chilli powder, salt, haldi, dhania powder and jeera powder.
+- Add chili powder, salt, haldi, dhania powder, and jeera powder.

 - Knead to a firm dough with the water. note the dough will have a different consistency from the roti dough, because of the lower gluten content.
 The other grains do not have so much gluten.